allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

     <figcaption> <b> Figure 9.
 Examples of mislabelled offers. </b> With over 23,000 categories at Allegro, listing each offer in its best-matching category can be challenging for merchants.
 Hence, label noise is an inherent feature of our training dataset. </figcaption>
 </figure>

-The ML model is prone to memorisation of the wrong labels in the training set, *i. e.* overfitting.
+The ML model is prone to memorisation of the wrong labels in the training set, *i.e.* overfitting.
 These errors will likely be reproduced at prediction time.
 Our goal is to train a robust classifier that will learn the true patterns and ignore the mislabelled training instances.